Divi-1910/AI-News-Journalist/pipeline/TESTING.md

-# Testing Guide for Anya AI Pipeline
+# Testing Guide for Infiya AI Pipeline

 ## Overview

-This document outlines the testing strategy and available tests for the Anya AI Pipeline.
+This document outlines the testing strategy and available tests for the Infiya AI Pipeline.

 ## Test Structure